‘Big Cloud’ Valley and Shuiquan Canyon | On the ice in Shuiquan Canyon

 Boulder-hopping in Shuiquan Canyon.
 (Click for larger image)

 It’s not far until the next big pool.
 Back in the day we used to have to use boats to cross this pool – it was either that or swim – but the boat team got kicked out for operating without permits and a little bridge was built instead.
 The little bridge isn’t in great shape, with some of the footboards missing.
-The frame of the bridge is solid, and you don’t need to worry about falling in the water.
+The frame of the bridge is solid, and you don’t need to worry about falling in the water, which should be frozen solid anyway.

-Beyond that pool, the path continues over and around boulders as we hike up to the head of the canyon and out to the village where we finish the hike.
+Beyond that pool, the path continues over and around boulders as we hike up to the head of the canyon and out to the village where we aim* to finish the hike.

 Related content